staabm/staabm.github.io/_posts/2024-07-09-array-shapes-for-preg-match-matches.md

 In an early prototype I was using ony a [TypeSpecifyingExtension](https://phpstan.org/developing-extensions/type-specifying-extensions) to override the type of `$matches`.
 This lead to some consequential problems though.
 TypeSpecifyingExtension are meant to narrow an existing type for the if-branch and/or the else-branch.
 It will not change the types after the if/else construct though.

-We had to come up with a new type of PHPStan extension, because up to this point in time a `param-out` type could only be defined using phpDoc.
+We had to come up with a new type of PHPStan extension to properly handle the by-ref `$matches` argument.
+Up to this point in time a `param-out` type could only be defined using phpDoc.
 So we implemented [ParameterOutTypeExtensions](https://github.com/phpstan/phpstan-src/pull/3083) which allow to define `param-out` types programmatically and in a context-sensitive way.

 The idea is, to use a `FunctionParameterOutTypeExtension` to type `$matches` the way the outer scope expects it to be (see `(c)`).